In our new column, infamous lawyer Giovanni Di Stefano defends seemingly reprehensible people.

 Yes.
 They want to get Berlusconi because he has money and power.

-You think they’re just trying to knock him down a peg and dilute his and the right wing's influence in Italy?
+You think they’re just trying to knock him down a peg and dilute his influence and that of the whole right wing in Italy?

 That is a bit problematic.
 I guess that throws up some interesting questions about the integrity of the trial.

 That says it all.
 We know there's an infiltration of reds and blues in the judiciary system.
 It's obvious in Italy.
 The guy who started everything against Berlusconi was a magistrate who now has his own political party and he’s only attacked the right-wing politicians.

 In the appeal, you would say this is politically motivated and that there’s clearly vested interest in people trying to convict Berlusconi – so, on those grounds, you’d go for a mistrial?

 Yeah, you've got to kill it off.

 I bet it’s quite expensive running these trials.